What does a Grounds/Maintenance Specialist do?

 Is becoming a Grounds/Maintenance Specialist a good career path?

-A career as a Grounds/Maintenance Specialist offers a unique blend of outdoor work and hands-on maintenance.
-This role involves caring for the grounds of residential, commercial, or industrial properties.
-Specialists perform tasks such as landscaping, cleaning, and minor repairs.
-The job requires physical strength and attention to detail.
-It provides a stable career path with opportunities for growth and specialization.
+A career as a Grounds/Maintenance Specialist offers a unique blend of outdoor work and essential service.
+This role involves maintaining the grounds of properties, parks, and other facilities.
+Specialists ensure that the environment remains clean, safe, and aesthetically pleasing.
+They handle tasks such as landscaping, cleaning, and minor repairs.
+This job provides a sense of fulfillment from contributing to the beauty and safety of public and private spaces.

 What is the job outlook for a Grounds/Maintenance Specialist?

 The job outlook for Grounds/Maintenance Specialists is promising.
-The Bureau of Labor Statistics (BLS) reports that there are about 156,600 job positions available each year.
+The Bureau of Labor Statistics (BLS) reports an average of 156,600 job positions available each year.
 This steady demand makes it a reliable career choice for job seekers.
-With a projected growth of 3.5% from 2022 to 2032, the field is expected to grow steadily.
-This growth indicates a stable and expanding job market for those interested in this role.
+With a projected growth of 3.5% from 2022 to 2032, the field is expected to expand, offering more opportunities.

 Continue to Salaries for Grounds/Maintenance Specialist